 Other Financial Accounts for Kids

 It might feel a little scary opening a bank account for your child and letting them start to make financial decisions.
-Fortunately, GoHenry’s member services team is available for any assistance you need, every day of the week, via phone, email, or live chat.
+Fortunately, the member services team at Acorns Early (Formerly GoHenry) is available for any assistance you need, every day of the week, via phone or live chat.

 What Is a Kids Savings Account?